pichillilorenzo/JavaScriptEnhancements/README.md

 It helps you to write your scripts more quickly with hints and completions.

-In the next updates I will add the newest APIs of HTML5

-<strong>jQuery</strong> and <strong>NativeScript</strong> completions added!
-They are disabled by default!
+<strong>jQuery</strong> and <strong>NativeScript</strong> completions disabled by default!
-You can enable them on Preferences -> Package Settings -> JavaScript Completions and here you can set your settings.
+You can enable them on Preferences -> Package Settings -> JavaScript Completions.

 <h2>Usage</h2>